airsports-no/airsportslivetracking/readme.md

   2. Norway_N250
 3. The resulting folder structure inside the mapserver folder should look like this:
 ![Map folder structure](https://github.com/kolaf/live_tracking/blob/master/map_directory_structure.png "Map folder structure")
+3. Enter the folder with the downloaded project (folder should contain the file docker-compose-dev.yml)
 4. Run the project: docker-compose -f docker-compose-dev.yml up tracker_web (This will take some time and requires Internet access to pull and build all the containers)
 5. At first start a default superuser with the username "test@test.com" and the password "admin" is created.
 This can